-The Bowers Museum holds in its collection more than 120,000 works of art.
+The Bowers Museum holds in its collection more than 91,000 works of art.
 These works were donated from 1935 to the present and represent many regions and cultures of the world.
 The museum's largest collections are in the areas of Native American art, Pre-Columbian art, Asian art, art of the Pacific, art of Africa and Orange County history.
 Represented here are only brief descriptions of the largest sections of the museum's collection.
-An online catalogue of the collection is linked to this website.

 Native American Art

 The Bowers Museum's Native American collection is the largest department in the museum and is comprised of more than 24,000 objects.
 The collection is strongest in the cultures of the west and southwest but does represent native cultures from across the US.
 Objects in the collection include basketry, pottery, beadwork, stone and shell tools weapons and jewelry.
 These objects range in age from pre-historic to contemporary.

 This collection includes art and artifacts from many of the Pacific Islands.
 Objects from Papua New Guinea and Irian Jaya make up largest part of this collection though other areas of Melanesia, Polynesia and Australia are also represented.
 There are more than 2,400 objects ranging in age from pre-historic to contemporary.
 Objects in the art of the Pacific collection are varied including basketry, pottery, feather work, weapons, wooden sculpture, food bowls and utensils, jewelry and costume.